Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Data example

-In the following, we will check whether the Mann-Whitney test developed in this paper arrives at the same conclusion.
+In the following, we will check whether the two-sided randomization-based test developed in Corollary~\ref{thm:MW} arrives at the conclusion that the Mann-Whitney effects are different from .5.
 Since the follow-up time of interest was five years, we have chosen $\tau = 60$ months as the terminal evaluation time.
-This choice leads to the following censoring rates within each subgroup: \begin{itemize} \item juvenile, treated: 68.42\% (78 out of 114), \item juvenile, untreated: 55.26\% (63 out of 114), \item adult, treated: 79.52\% (66 out of 83), \item adult, untreated: 40.96\% (34 out of 83). \end{itemize} Hence, we see quite strong right-censoring mechanisms being in place, in particular in the treatment subgroups.
-The Mann-Whitney effects are estimated by $\widehat p_{juv}= 0.5805$ in the juvenile and $\widehat p_{ad} = 0.7074$ in the adult subgroup.
-In words, a treated eye in the adult subgroup has a chance of 70.74\% to evade blindness longer than untreated eyes in the same subgroup.
-The effect was weaker in the juvenile group, yet it is still in favor of the treatment as it is greater than 0.5.
+This choice leads to the following censoring rates within the subgrous: \\ \phantom{X} $\bullet$ juvenile; \quad treated: 68.42\% (78 out of 114); \quad untreated: 55.26\% (63 out of 114); \\ \phantom{X} $\bullet$ adult; \quad treated: 79.52\% (66 out of 83); \quad untreated: 40.96\% (34 out of 83). \\ Hence, we observe quite high right-censoring rates, in particular in the treatment subgroups.
+In particular, it seems that the sub-hypothesis $H_0^{exch.}$ of exchangeability between both treatments is not true, neither for the juvenile nor for the adult subgroup.
+The Mann-Whitney effect estimates are $.5805$ (juvenile) and $.7074$ (adult).
+In words, a treated eye in the adult subgroup has an estimated chance of 70.74\% to evade blindness longer than untreated eyes in the same subgroup.
+The effect was weaker in the juvenile group, but still the treatment is favored ($.5805 > .5$).

-Applying the Mann-Whitney tests developed in this article, i.e.\ the tests based on randomizing the treatment, bootstrapping, and the asymptotic normal distribution, we obtain the following $p$-values for the juvenile group, where $B=$ 2,000 resampling iterations were chosen for the first two tests: \\[0.2cm] randomization: $0.0185$, \quad bootstrap: $0.0465$, \quad asymptotic: $0.0180$. \\[0.2cm] In the adult group, all $p$-values are less than $0.001$.
-As a consequence, all tests reject the null hypothesis of no Mann-Whitney effect at the significance level 5\%, even in the juvenile group where the effect was not as large as in the adult group.
-The following two-sided confidence intervals were obtained by inverting the tests provide more information on the size of the effects:
+Applications of the tests based on the Mann-Whitney effect that were considered in Section~\ref{sec:simus}, i.e.\ the tests based on randomizing the treatment, bootstrapping, and the asymptotic normal distribution, yielded the following $p$-values for the juvenile group, where $B=$ 2,000 \tcb{randomization/bootstrap} iterations were chosen for the first two tests: randomization: \tcb{.0105}; \ bootstrap: \tcb{.011}; asymptotic: \tcb{.0118}.
+In the adult group, all $p$-values are less than $.001$.
+As a consequence, all tests reject the null hypothesis of no Mann-Whitney effect at the significance level $\alpha=5\%$, even in the juvenile group where the effect was not as large as in the adult group.
+The following two-sided confidence intervals were obtained by inverting the two-sided hypothesis tests and provide more information on the effect sizes: